 - Fiat Vs Pure Exchanges: Pure exchanges only offer crypto to crypto trading pairs, with each crypto coin traded against another.
 Fiat exchanges, on the other hand, offer crypto to fiat pairs, enabling deposits and withdrawals of fiats.

-Key Things to Consider When Choosing the Best Ethereum Exchange
+Key Things to Consider When Choosing the Best Exchange to Buy Ethereum

 Through every Ethereum exchange offers the same basic principle of providing a marketplace and a platform for people to connect and start buying and selling cryptos, each one has its features and benefits.
 There are different aspects that any traders should consider before making a selection on registering to a particular exchange.